In this post, you will learn how to quickly add Expires and Cache-control headers to your WordPress Bitnami installation.

 Machine Learning engineer at Google, you should “use both, primarily because different browsers and intermediate proxies can implement parsing these headers slightly differently and you want to insulate yourself from bugs in either”.

-How do you check if both Expires and Cache-control headers are enabled?
+What’s the way to check if both Expires and Cache-control headers are permitted?

 See More : >>>